cpowell720/thenewsprint.co/_posts/2015-04-15-the-imac-with-5k-retina-display.markdown

 The past few weeks have been a transition.
 I've had a notebook to carry for four years, so the thought of heading to the office without my personal notebook was strange.
 Nerve-racking actually.

 Gone are the benefits of heading to the coffee shop to write or study.
-Gone is the ability to plug an HDMI chord into the MacBook Pro and watch *Suits* on the TV.
+Gone is the ability to plug an HDMI cord into the MacBook Pro and watch *Suits* on the TV.
 Gone is full-throttle photo editing while backpacking in Europe.

 But it's worked so far nonetheless.
 In the place of those compromises come some benefits I haven't had in many years.[^1] Any time I find myself wishing for a notebook, I sit at my desk, stare into the Retina iMac’s jaw-dropping display, and instantly remind myself that I’m on the greener side of the fence.